wrenfold/wrenfold/README.md

 ```
 Cargo does not presently invoke `cmake --build` if code-generators are stale.
 To force rust code to be re-generated, run `cmake --build --target wf_rust_generation`.

+### Configuring the python path for development

-If you would like to manually invoke a single python test, configure the python path as follows:
+If you would like to iterate on python examples or tests, you will need to configure the python path to point to the wrenfold repository:
 ```bash
 export REPO_ROOT=$(pwd)
 export PYTHONPATH="$REPO_ROOT/components/python:$REPO_ROOT/build/components/wrapper"